Contrastive Learning with Stronger Augmentations: Introduction

 On the one hand, it is worth noting that these methods usually rely on image augmentations that are carefully designated to maintain their instance identities so that the augmentation of an instance can be accurately retrieved from a pool of instances.
-The big impact of the data augmentation design has been clearly investigated in InfoMin~\cite{tian2020makes}, which also suggests the potentials of strong augmentations.
-On the other hand, novel patterns exposed by stronger augmentations can further boost the model's performance, which is clearly demonstrated in supervised and semi-supervised tasks~\cite{cubuk2020randaugment,cubuk2018autoaugment,wang2019enaet}.
+The big impact of the data augmentation design has been clearly investigated in InfoMin~\cite{tian2020makes}, which also suggests the potential impacts of strong augmentations.
+SwAV~\cite{caron2020unsupervised} and PIRL~\cite{misra2020self} also adopted stronger augmnetation compared to early work MoCo~\cite{he2020momentum} and SimCLR~\cite{chen2020simple}.
+However, no prior work has tried to apply random combinations of different augmentations together to have a much stronger augmentation like RandAugment~\cite{cubuk2020randaugment}.
+All those previous explorations still limit their focus on carefully artificially designed augmentations.
+On the other hand, novel patterns exposed by stronger augmentations can further boost the model's performance, which is clearly demonstrated in supervised and semi-supervised tasks~\cite{cubuk2020randaugment,cubuk2018autoaugment,wang2019enaet,sohn2020fixmatch}.
 Hence, we believe the patterns embedded in stronger augmentations could also contribute to self-supervised learning by improving the generalizability of learned representations and eventually close the gap with the fully supervised models.
-However, directly using stronger augmentations in contrastive learning could deteriorate the performance, because the induced distortions could ridiculously change the image structures and thus the transformed images cannot keep the identity of the original instances.
+However, directly using stronger augmentations in contrastive learning could deteriorate the performance, because the induced distortions could severely change the image structures and thus the transformed images cannot keep the identity of the original instances.
 Thus, additional efforts are needed to explore the role of the stronger augmentations to further boost self-supervised learning.